ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 -------
 # 7 General BPI Storage Capabilities

-BPI storage is a key enabler to scale BPI stack that are either data-intensive or data sensitive or both.
+BPI storage is a key enabler to scale BPI stacks that are either data-intensive or data sensitive or both.

 This document defines BPI data storage -- outside of a CCSM -- as the storing of information in a digital, machine-readable medium where the data stored is relevant for the proper functioning of the BPI stack.